 (b) Within 60 days following the payment of an assessment under protest by a member insurer, the association shall notify the member insurer in writing of its determination with respect to the protest unless the association notifies the member insurer that additional time is required to resolve the issues raised by the protest.

 (c) Within 30 days after a final decision has been made, the association shall notify the protesting member insurer in writing of that final decision.
 Within 60 days of receipt of notice of the final decision, the protesting member insurer may appeal that final action to the commissioner.

 (d) In the alternative to rendering a final decision with respect to a protest based on a question regarding the assessment base, the association may refer the protest to the commissioner for a final decision, with or without a recommendation from the association.

-(e) If the protest or appeal on the assessment is upheld, the amount paid in error or excess shall be returned to the member company.
-Interest on a refund due a protesting member shall be paid at the rate actually earned by the association.
+(e) If the protest or appeal on the assessment is upheld, the amount paid in error or excess shall be returned to the member insurer.
+Interest on a refund due a protesting member insurer shall be paid at the rate actually earned by the association.

 The association may request information of member insurers in order to aid in the exercise of its power under this section and member insurers shall promptly comply with a request.

 Official Publication of the State of Minnesota